 To do this Use this technology Create domains The Configuration Wizard guides you through the process of creating or extending a domain for your target environment.
 See Creating WebLogic Domains Using the Configuration Wizard.
 To automate the creation of domains, use the WebLogic Scripting Tool, which is a command-line scripting interface based on Jython.
-See "Creating Domains Using WLST Offline" in Oracle WebLogic Scripting Tool .
+See "Creating Domains Using WLST Offline" in Oracle WebLogic Scripting Tool.
 Or create domain configuration XML files that conform to the WebLogic Server schema.
 See "Domain Configuration Files" in Understanding Domain Configuration .
 Migrate domains from development environments to production environments Domain Template Builder's pack command archives a snapshot of a domain into a JAR file.
 The unpack command expands the archive and creates the necessary start scripts and certain security and configuration files.
 See Creating Templates and Domains Using the Pack and Unpack Commands .
 Track changes in a domain's configuration In environments that you allow configuration changes to active domains, WebLogic Server automatically maintains a versioned archive of configuration files.
 See "Configuration File Archiving" in Understanding Domain Configuration for Oracle WebLogic Server .
 To receive real-time notifications that a domain's configuration has been modified, enable the configuration auditing feature.
 See "Configuring the WebLogic Auditing Provider" in Securing Oracle WebLogic Server .
 For tightly controlled production environments, configure the run-time domain to be read-only (see "Restricting Configuration Changes" in Understanding Domain Configuration for Oracle WebLogic Server ).
-You can change the read-only setting if you need to roll in changes that have been tested and approved in a staging environment, or you can modify and test your staging environment, and then use a Web server to re-route requests from your production environment to the staging environment.
+You can change the read-only setting if you need to roll in changes that have been tested and approved in a staging environment, or you can modify and test your staging environment, and then use a Web server to re route requests form your production environment to the staging environment.
 Configure connections to Web servers Web server plug-ins.
 See "Understanding Using Web Server Plug-Ins With WebLogic Server" in Using Web Server Plug-Ins with Oracle WebLogic Server .
+Configure connections to databases or other systems Within individual applications, you can define your own data sources or database connections using JDBC, or connect to external systems using resource adapters.
+When you deploy such an application, WebLogic Server creates the data sources and connections for you.
+See: "Configuring WebLogic JDBC Resources" in Configuring and Managing JDBC for Oracle WebLogic Server "Understanding Resource Adapters" in Programming Resource Adapters for Oracle WebLogic Server If you have not defined your own data sources or connections within an application, you can use the Administration Console or the WebLogic Scripting Tool to create the resources.
+See Oracle WebLogic Server Administration Console Help or "Using the WebLogic Scripting Tool" in Oracle WebLogic Scripting Tool .